Frequently Asked Questions

 Q. How much do they cost?

-A. A small landsailer can be built for about $200, if you are resourceful in finding the materials.
+A. A small landsailer can be built for about $500, if you are resourceful in finding the materials.
 The most expensive parts are a good set of bearings, wheels and tires.
+Sails, masts and booms can be found at swap meets and online.

 Q. Do they have brakes?